-In June of 2017, my first short story was published by Cetntm Press in their Anthology "100 Voices."
+In June of 2017, my first short story was published by Centum Press, (now Snow Leopard Publishing) in their Anthology "100 Voices."
 My contribution as one of the 100 writers featured is titled "Radar Love"; a story of a stray dog that wandered into my shop and heart and changed me forever.

 Both books are available on Amazon, Barnes & Noble and other sites, particularly Xlibris for my poetry.

 Give them a read - you might be surprised.